List of The Umbrella Academy characters: Raymond Chestnut

 Raymond Chestnut, portrayed by Yusuf Gatewood, is Allison's second husband in the early 1960s.
 Raymond is an African-American man fighting for civil rights and appears in a main role in the second season of the series.
 In the reset universe at the end of season three, he is Allison's husband in 2019 and raising her daughter Claire with her.

 Sissy Cooper

 Sissy Cooper, portrayed by Marin Ireland, is Vanya's friend and love interest.
 She is also Carl's wife and Harlan's mother.
 Sissy takes in Vanya after hitting the latter with her car and causing amnesia.
 She soon begins an affair with Vanya.
 Sissy appears in the second season of the series in a main role.
-In season three, it's revealed that Sissy died of cancer on October 1, 1989, the same day as the Umbrella and Sparrow Academy kids were born.
-Harlan's grief over his mother's death caused a psychic shockwave that killed the parents of the Umbrella Academy, creating the Sparrow Academy timeline.
+In season three, it is revealed that Sissy died of cancer on October 1, 1989, the same day as the Umbrella and Sparrow Academy children were born.
+Harlan's grief over his mother's death caused a psychic shockwave that killed the parents of the Umbrella Academy children, creating the Sparrow Academy timeline.